schoolofdata-ch/schoolofdata-ch.github.io/_posts/2016-12-14-Food-Data-Expedition.md

 Alternatively, use [our contact form](http://schoolofdata.ch#contact).

-Hurry, there is limited room on a first-come first-served basis at this free and well catered-to workshop!
 Can't make it this time?
 Schade.
 Sign up to our forum anyway to be notified of upcoming [Expeditions](https://forum.schoolofdata.ch/c/expeditions) and other [Events](https://forum.schoolofdata.ch/c/events).

-This Data Expedition will be facilitated by [@Oleg](https://forum.schoolofdata.ch/users/oleg/) and [@Heidi](https://forum.schoolofdata.ch/users/heidi/)
+This Data Expedition will be facilitated by [@Oleg](https://forum.schoolofdata.ch/users/oleg/), [@Heidi](https://forum.schoolofdata.ch/users/heidi/) and @mchaib